-As we’re ramping up towards Term 2, here’s the thing you need to remember: planning and preparation is the key to academic success – and when you think academic success, think the Academic Learning Centre.
+As we’re ramping up, here’s the thing you need to remember: planning and preparation is the key to academic success – and when you think academic success, think the Academic Learning Centre.

 Work it out – nice and early

-No matter which campus you’re on or which course you’re studying, the ALC can help you to get on track (nice and early) and stay on track (even past mid-term break!).
+No matter which campus you’re on or which course you’re studying (HE or VET), the ALC can help you to get on track (nice and early) and stay on track.

-Here are four ways the ALC can help you in Term 2:
+Here are four ways the ALC can help you:

 - Assignments – from academic assignment writing, to referencing, note taking and paraphrasing.
 Advice on assignment planning is also available.

-- Science – assistance with biology, chemistry, botany, and physics (if you have to tackle any of that for your Term 2 subjects), as well as teaching a ‘how to’ approach science study.
+- Science – assistance with biology, chemistry, botany, and physics (if you have to tackle any of that for your units), as well as teaching a ‘how to’ approach science study.

 - Maths – help with refreshing or developing background knowledge in maths and statistics.
 Particularly helpful if you’re heading into an engineering course and need to brush up!